vinay-dwbi/profile.io/README.md

-# My GitHub Profile
+# My Profile

-This is a test edit from VS Code and online commit.
+My name is Vinay.
+I am currently working as BI-DW Architect for Pharmacy